How to Prioritize Your OKRs

 This forces your team to limit your focus only to those objectives you can quantifiably and definitively measure.
 And as Doerr argues, that’s an invaluable limiting mechanism, because it forces your team to choose strategically advantageous goals and then put their energy into achieving them.
 As you know, what gets measured… gets done.

-Let’s look at a couple of hypothetical OKRs for marketing your new product.
+Now, let’s look at a couple of hypothetical OKRs for marketing your new product:

 OBJECTIVE: